 The html below is not the latest glossary version.
 For the October 2022 version in doc form, click here.
 Best practice: Start with the html to navigate, but check the doc for updates on critical points.

 For many years, Attorney Lee Gartenberg has been preparing a document that defines many key terms in Massachusetts criminal sentencing law.
-It’s a great resource and, with his permission, I share his most recent update here.
+It’s a great resource and, with his permission, I share it here.

 It is much more than a “Glossary” — it offers explanations and citations to relevant law.
 My office is working on adding links throughout the document.

 Incorporates 2018 Criminal Justice Reform Legislation

 Absorbed- When a concurrent sentence begins and ends within the term of another sentence and thus, makes no difference in the aggregate length of the prisoner’s term of incarceration, it is said to be “absorbed” in the other sentence.
 Carlino v.
 Commissioner of Correction, 355 Mass.
 159 (1969).

 Addiction Specialist- For the purpose of a pre-disposition determination that a person may be drug dependent and potentially eligible for treatment pursuant to the provisions of M.G.L. c.
 111E, the Criminal Justice Reform Bill of 2018 expanded the definition of who may perform an examination and report to include: